 Philip Mosher is Vice President of Sales/Associate Principal Broker and Owner of Hamlet Homes.

-Phil is one of the four members of the management team who represent the new owners of Hamlet Homes.
+Phil is one of the four members of the management team who represent the owners of Hamlet Homes.
 He received his bachelor’s degree in Business Administration from Rider University and has over 28 years of real estate experience.
 He possesses extensive capabilities and depth of experience in marketing and selling new home communities, personally selling over 800 homes with volume totaling over $250 million.
 Philip was instrumental in Hamlet Homes’ revitalization during the downturn, assisting in the disposition of non-performing assets, acquisition of new land opportunities, and commercial sales and leasing in the Birkhill at Fireclay development.
 Utilizing his well-rounded skills and vast industry knowledge, he is responsible for hiring, training, and managing the Hamlet on-site Sales Team.

 Philip is a member of the Utah Home Builders Association, previously serving as President of the Sales and Marketing Council.
 As a Certified New Home Marketing Professional and Licensed Utah Real Estate Broker, he has won numerous awards during his career, including the Utah Sales and Marketing Council Sales Person of the Year and the National Sales and Marketing Council Sales Person of the Year Silver Award.